 Ethanol is added to gasoline

 In 2005, the U.S. Congress enacted a Renewable Fuel Standard (RFS) that set minimum requirements for the use of renewable fuels, including ethanol, in motor fuels.
 In 2007, the RFS targets were set to rise steadily to 36 billion gallons by 2022.
-In 2019, about 14.5 billion gallons of fuel ethanol were consumed in the United States.
-In most areas of the country, retail motor gasoline is about 10% ethanol by volume.
+In 2021, about 13.5 billion gallons of fuel ethanol were added to motor gasoline in the United States.
+In most areas of the country, retail finished motor gasoline is about 10% fuel ethanol by volume.